0049 941 / 56 76 460

 Its Mediterranean vegetation is defined by olive and carob trees as well as dwarf fan palms.

-Ornithologists get their money’s worth, given the about 40 different species of birds in the park.
-Falcons, vultures, tawny owls and eagles feel at home there.
-Other animals found are, amongst others, weasels, Sicilian salamanders, racers, porcupines, bats and green lizards.
+Ornithologists get their money’s worth at the reserve, as there are about 40 different species of birds.
+Falcons, vultures, tawny owls as well as eagles feel at home there.
+Other animal species too are found at Zingaro, amongst others, weasels, Sicilian salamanders, whip snakes, porcupines, bats and green lizards.

-Our tip: Should you plan on a tour through the nature park, take along enough water and supplies, because there are no drop-ins for refreshment.
+Our tip: Should you plan on a tour through Riserva dello Zingaro, take along enough water and supplies, because there are no drop-ins for refreshment.
 Swimwear might also come in handy.

 Skillful architecture at Monreale